 Shopify prioritizes ease of use instead.
 With pre-designed templates and quick customization options, the platform is known to focus on streamlining setups to cater to fledgling businesses.

 But this limits design flexibility.
-Shopify updates are instantly reflected in the live store, which is convenient but can be risky if errors occur and a technical team isn’t part of the budget.
+Shopify updates are instantly reflected in the live store, which is convenient but can be risky if errors occur, and a technical team isn’t part of the budget.
 Salesforce Commerce Cloud, in contrast, implements a series of checks before publishing changes, ensuring a more controlled workflow.

 Benefits of Salesforce Commerce Cloud include personalized marketing campaigns.
 Shopify also supports marketing features, but they often require third-party plugins that are part of Shopify packages.